 Isotope Geochemistry

 Recent research in isotope geochemistry has focused on developing new isotopic tracers and applying them to a wide range of geological problems.
-For example, isotopes of lithium, magnesium, and iron are being used to study the weathering of rocks, the formation of ore deposits, and the processes that control the composition of seawater.
+As an example, isotopes of lithium, magnesium, and iron are being used to study the weathering of rocks, the formation of ore deposits, and the processes that control the composition of seawater.

 Medical Applications of Isotopes